-Regulation 77 Guidance Duty to ensure there are systems in place to record incidents and complaints The responsible individual ensures there are suitable arrangements in place for the recording of the matters set out in regulations 77.
-77. The responsible individual must ensure that there are effective systems in place to record incidents, complaints and matters on which notifications must be made in accordance with regulations 60 to 62 and 84.
+Regulation 77 Guidance Duty to ensure there are systems in place to record incidents and complaints • The responsible individual ensures there are suitable arrangements in place for the recording of the matters set out in regulations 77.
+77 .
+The responsible individual must ensure that there are effective systems in place to record incidents, complaints and matters on which notifications must be made in accordance with regulations 60 to 62 and 84.
 The responsible individual has systems and processes in place to ensure that any records made are legible, accurate and kept securely.

-Regulation 78 Guidance Duty to ensure there are systems in place for keeping of records Where records are stored electronically, they are secure and staff have individual access codes which provide a clear audit trail which shows who has made any entries and amendments.
-78 .
-The responsible individual must ensure that there are effective systems in place in relation to the keeping of records, which include systems for ensuring the accuracy and completeness of records which are required to be kept by regulation 59.
+Regulation 78 Guidance Duty to ensure there are systems in place for keeping of records • Where records are stored electronically, they are secure and staff have individual access codes which provide a clear audit trail which shows who has made any entries and amendments.

-Regulation 79 Guidance 79 .
+Regulation 79 Guidance Duty to ensure policies and procedures are up to date79.
 The responsible individual must put suitable arrangements in place to ensure that the service provider's policies and procedures are kept up to date, having regard to the statement of purpose.
 The responsible individual ensures suitable arrangements are in place to review policies and procedures in line with regulation 12 and 79.
 The responsible individual ensures suitable arrangements are in place to ensure staff and volunteers have access to, and knowledge and understanding of, the policies and procedures which support them in their role in achieving the best possible outcomes for individuals.